A- A+

 Demand for novel food has been increasing due to growing consumer interest in healthier, more sustainable, and innovative food options.

-What is novel food?
+What is the pre-market approval framework for novel food?

 The framework comprises a set of rules and guidelines to ensure the safety of novel food manufactured, imported, distributed, and sold in Singapore.